Popeyes Louisiana Kitchen Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 6. FF&E, Signage, and Technology: $225,000 to $700,000

 - You must purchase certain items of furniture, fixtures, equipment, signage, smallwares, and a technology package (point-of-sale and back-of-house computer systems and firewall) for your Restaurant.
 The Manual contains a complete list of the needed items.
 The cost of equipment and signage varies depending on the size and location of the Restaurant.

 7. Initial Training: $17,200 to $24,200

 - In connection with the initial training, you will need to arrange and pay for transportation, lodging, food, proper uniforms, and incidental expenses for you and your designated management employees.
 You must also pay the salaries and benefits of your designated management employees.

 - The franchisor may require that you send a certain minimum number of employees that the franchisor determines to training.

 - In addition, if PTP (as more particularly described in Item 11) is completed at a Popeyes Restaurant that is owned by another Popeyes franchisee, you will have to reimburse that franchisee for certain training costs as described in Item 11.

 8. Opening Supplies: $11,500 to $23,000

-- The franchisor estimates that this amount will be sufficient to cover a supply of food and paper products for the first one to two weeks of Restaurant operations.
+- The franchisor estimates that this amount will be sufficient to cover a supply of food, paper products, uniforms, and required training materials for the first one to two weeks of Restaurant operations.